paulabrams/paulabrams.github.io/navjs/index.md

 **Metrics** - The “Metrics bar” navbar style allows the same options as a Looker “Single Value” visualization, which are a metric, comparison metric, and related settings.

 **Bootstrap Navbar** - Nav.js uses Jquery and Bootstrap Navbar.

+##Usage
+Use Nav.js like other visualizations, simply add it to your dashboard and configure it via the settings panel.
+You will need to create dimensions and measures in order to get the most out of the features.

 ## Setup
 1. Login to the Looker instance